x86_64 VM

 # Pull your code

-# Create a new branch
+# Create and switch to a new branch

 # Switch to a branch